karoluciecha/c-college-coursework/README.md

 ## 🙏 Acknowledgments

-Thank you for checking out my C++ coursework repository!
+Thank you for checking out my C coursework repository!
 If you have any feedback or suggestions, feel free to reach out.